jitapichab/kafka-chaos-experiments/README.md

 This application simulates a Pokémon order site where Pokémon can be purchased and distributed to different countries.
 The order creation process is synchronous, meaning once an order is created, it is marked as pending in a database and published to a Kafka topic.

 A fraud detection microservice then checks if the order meets certain criteria to be processed.
-If the order does not meet these criteria, it is marked as rejected.
+If an order does not meet these criteria, it is marked as rejected.

-If orders are not updated within a certain time (e.g., 2 minutes), a worker checks these pending orders in the database and marks them as reversed to indicate a failure in processing.
+If orders are not updated within a certain time frame (e.g., 2 minutes), a worker checks these pending orders in the database and marks them as reversed to indicate a failure in processing.

 ## Components